ms-iot/content/en-US/win10/samples/SPIDisplay.md

 * <a name="SPI_Display"></a>a [Monochrome 1.3" 128x64 OLED graphic display](http://www.adafruit.com/product/938){:target="_blank"} from Adafruit with pin headers soldered on

-* a breadboard and several male-to-female connector wires (Raspberry Pi 2 or MinnowBoard Max) or male-to-male connector wires (DragonBoard 410c)
+* a breadboard and several male-to-female connector wires (Raspberry Pi 2 or 3 or MinnowBoard Max) or male-to-male connector wires (DragonBoard 410c)

 * <a name="SPI_Display"></a>If you are using a DragonBoard 410c, you'll also need a [8-channel Bi-directional Logic Level Converter](http://www.adafruit.com/products/395) from Adafruit with pin headers soldered on

-Visit the **Raspberry Pi 2, MinnowBoard Max, or DragonBoard 410c** sections below depending on which device you have:
+Visit the **Raspberry Pi 2 or 3, MinnowBoard Max, or DragonBoard 410c** sections below depending on which device you have:

 ![Electrical Components]({{site.baseurl}}/images/SPIDisplay/components.png)

-#### Raspberry Pi 2
+#### Raspberry Pi 2 or 3
-For the Raspberry Pi 2, we need to hook up power, ground, SPI, and a few GPIO pins to the OLED display.
-For additional information on the Raspberry Pi 2 pins, visit the [Raspberry Pi 2 pin mapping page]({{site.baseurl}}/{{page.lang}}/win10/samples/PinMappingsRPi2.htm)
+For the Raspberry Pi 2 or 3, we need to hook up power, ground, SPI, and a few GPIO pins to the OLED display.
+For additional information on the Raspberry Pi 2 or 3 pins, visit the [Raspberry Pi 2 pin mapping page]({{site.baseurl}}/{{page.lang}}/win10/samples/PinMappingsRPi2.htm)

-**Note: Make sure to power off the RPi2 when connecting your circuit.
+**Note: Make sure to power off the RPi2 or RPi3 when connecting your circuit.
 This is good practice to reduce the chance of an accidental short circuit during construction.**

 The OLED display has 8 IO pins, connect them as follows:

-1. **DATA:**  Connect to MOSI on the RPi2 (Pin 19).
+1. **DATA:**  Connect to MOSI on the RPi2 or RPi3 (Pin 19).
 This is the SPI master data out line.
-2. **CLK:**     Connect to SCLK on the RPi2 (Pin 23).
+2. **CLK:**     Connect to SCLK on the RPi2 or RPi3 (Pin 23).
 This is the SPI clock line.
-3. **SA0/DC:**   Connect to GPIO 22 on the RPi2 (Pin 15).
+3. **SA0/DC:**   Connect to GPIO 22 on the RPi2 or RPi3 (Pin 15).
 This is the Data/Command line for the display.
 (See the [datasheet](http://www.adafruit.com/datasheets/SSD1306.pdf){:target="_blank"} for more information about the display pin functions)
-4. **RST:** Connect to GPIO 23 on the RPi2 (Pin 16).
+4. **RST:** Connect to GPIO 23 on the RPi2 or RPi3 (Pin 16).
 This is the hardware Reset line for the display.
 (See the [datasheet](http://www.adafruit.com/datasheets/SSD1306.pdf){:target="_blank"} for more information about the display pin functions)
-5. **CS:** Connect to CE0 on the RPi2 (Pin 24).
+5. **CS:** Connect to CE0 on the RPi2 or RPi3 (Pin 24).
 This is the SPI chip select line.
 6. **3V3:**  Leave unconnected.
 The display has its own on-board power regulator which provides it with 3.3V
-7. **VIN:**  Connect 5V the RPi2 (Pin 2).
+7. **VIN:**  Connect 5V the RPi2 or RPi3 (Pin 2).
-8. **GND:**  Connect to ground on the RPi2 (Pin 6).
+8. **GND:**  Connect to ground on the RPi2 or RPi3 (Pin 6).

 Here are the connections shown on a breadboard: